 Ask the Expert: Colorectal Cancer Screenings

-If you’re 50 or over, you should consider adding colorectal cancer screening to your list of New Year’s resolutions.
+If you’re 50 or over, you should add colorectal cancer screening to your to-do list.
 A recent report from the Centers for Disease Control and Prevention (CDC) showed that screening rates aren’t where they should be (only one in three people are getting tested), despite the fact that colorectal cancer—cancer of the colon or rectum—is the second leading cause of cancer-related deaths in the United States, killing approximately 50,000 Americans per year.
 The good news is that it’s also one of the most preventable cancers, which is where screening comes in.
 So what are you waiting for?
 Suburban Hospital colorectal surgeon Vivek Patil, MD, explains what to expect when getting a colonoscopy, who’s at risk for colon cancer, and what you can do to lower your chances of a cancer diagnosis.

 What is a colonoscopy?